 Both parties reiterated the importance of the Strategic Partnership and highlighted the advances in the implementation of the Joint Action Plan, particularly with regard to the High Level Dialogues.
 They also addressed the strengthened cooperation at the multilateral level in order to face challenges of common interest such as the fight against transnational organized crime, Climate Change and environmental protection.

 - Joint Committees at highlevel officials, which are held once a year.

-The EU and Mexico have also established an active inter-parliamentary dialogue in the framework of the EU-Mexico Joint Interparliamentary Committee, which meets twice a year.
-The XIV Meeting of the Joint Inteparliamentary Committee was held in Strasbourg, France 23rd -24th May 2012.
+Additionally, the EU and Mexico have established an inter-parliamentary relationship in the framework of the Joint Parliamentary Committee EU –Mexico which gathers twice a year.

 The European External Action Service, in co-ordination with the Mexican Government and with the collaboration of the European Economic and Social Committee, established an EU-Mexico Civil Society Forum in order to promote the participation of civil society in the relations between the two parties.
 The aim of this forum is to encourage dialogue in order to further enrich the relations between Mexico and the European Union in all three pillars of the global agreement: political dialogue, cooperation and trade.

 The Fifth EU-Mexico Civil Society Forum took place on 25-26 October 2012 in Brussels, Belgium.
 During the working sessions, the three areas of the Global Agreement were analyzed and a variety of topics were discussed.

 The Forum also took stock of progress made by the Mexican government and civil society towards the constitution of a civil society joint consultative mechanism in the framework of the Global Agreement between the European Union and Mexico.